constantinadrian/Trivia_Quiz/README.md

         2. Game Page

-          - At first, the user has a choice to start the quiz or to view the previous high score if any
+          - At first, the user has a choice to start the quiz or to view the previous high score if any, view quiz instructions or go back to categories

           - When starting the quiz the questions are pull from Open Trivia DB API and displayed one by one with a countdown timer

+          - The user can play the quiz that he started or if he changes his mind can reset the quiz or exit the quiz

-          - When the quiz is finished, the user will see its score on a popup modal from where he can select to play again the quiz or return to the home page to select a different category.
+          - When the quiz is finished, the user will see its score on a popup modal and after he closes the modal he can to play again the quiz or return to the home page to select a different category.

         3. 404 Page

           - 404 Page was added in case users redirect to a page that does not exist.

       - ##### Future Features to Implement: